 The functional scope of management capability exposure governance, and its relationship with the access control and with existing API GW solutions in carrier networks.

 The impact of management capability exposure governance on the Network Slice NRM fragment.
-Is within the scope of SA5 or not?
+Is it within the scope of SA5 or not?
 If in-scope, then:

 what NSC related information (e.g., NSC id, NSC granted capabilities) does the NSP send to the NOP?